 Colombia: Foreign Minister Claudia Blum resigns.
 On May 13 Adriana Mejía becomes acting foreign minister.
-On May 19 Vice President Marta Lucía Ramírez is appointed foreign minister.
+On May 19 Vice President Marta Lucía Ramírez is appointed foreign minister (sworn in May 31).

 India: Himanta Biswa Sarma is designated chief minister of Assam (sworn in May 10).

 Switzerland: Roland Dähler is elected Regierender Landammann of Appenzell Innerrhoden.